 However, it is also true that printers, like all other devices, occasionally experience technological problems, such as a Canon printer not turning off.

 This isn’t the only printer issue, and sometimes Windows can’t connect to the printer, but we covered that one in a separate guide.

-The ideal course of action at that moment to handle your printer issues is to work with knowledgeable computer gurus.
+The ideal course of action is to keep your Canon printer drivers updated, but at that moment, to handle your printer issues is to must work with knowledgeable computer gurus.

 Why is the Canon printer not turning off?

 There are several reasons why your Canon printer won’t turn off.
 Error messages, such as Printer error 5B00 that can be evidenced by flashing lights, could be a reason your Canon printer refuses to turn off.

 Fuser heating issues may also be to blame.
 A blown heater element or a problem with the temperature-detecting circuitry may be to blame for this.